 From his patients to the FiNAN General Assembly to a community presentation at Finland’s largest library to CleanMed-Europe, Cubelo has been able to tailor his climate and health messaging for a wide variety of audiences using resources from the Nurses Climate Challenge.
 He encourages nurses around the world to “plant a tree when they go home” to help offset their greenhouse gas emissions from their international flights.

 Along with teaching his patients, community members, and his international nursing colleagues about the health impacts of climate change and how to make a difference, Cubelo now reaches nursing students.
-As an instructor in international nursing at Jyväskylä JAMK University of Applied Sciences, he has used the Nurses Climate Challenge resources.
+As Senior Lecturer and Head of the International Degree Programme in Nursing at Oulu University of Applied Sciences, he has used the Nurses Climate Challenge resources.

 “Time is running out.
 Nurses are the largest and most trusted group of health professionals, and we can implement effective policy”, Cubelo said.
 “When no one moves and no one speaks, resistance to change becomes a culture that becomes very difficult to change in the future.
 We need to set an example.”